rackerlabs/rackspace-how-to/content/cloud-databases/upgrade-a-cloud-databases-instance-from-mysql-56-to-mysql-57.md

 When you have imported and verified your data, you can transition your applications to the new database instance by using the new host name.

+**Note**: You can also choose to [upgrade a Cloud Databases instance from MySQL 5.6 to a newer version of MariaDB or Percona Database](/how-to/upgrade-a-cloud-databases-instance-from-mysql-56-to-newer-mariadb-or-percona/).